unisonweb/distributed_v1/design.md

   refresh : Durable a -> Boolean
 ```

-It's an identical API, and it can be used for distributed data types much like `Durable`.
+This can be used for distributed data types much like `Durable`.
 For instance, `Seq Ephemeral a` might be used to represent an ephemeral data set spread across the RAM of a few thousand machines.

 <details><summary>Again the same questions come up around garbage collection of `Ephemeral`, but they are even more pressing because `Ephemeral` will get used for temporary data structures, like heap memory in single machine programs.</summary>
 <br/>